joekelly10/plump-gpt/README.md

 DEEPSEEK_API_KEY=...
 ```

-3. Replace `/static/img/avatar.png` with your avatar

-4. Run the docker-start.sh script:
+3. Run the docker-start.sh script:
 ```
 ./docker-start.sh
 ```

-The Docker setup includes:
-- PostgreSQL database (data is persisted in a Docker volume)
-- Plump GPT app

-- To rebuild containers
+**To rebuild containers:**
 ```
 ./docker-start.sh rebuild
 ```

-- To completely remove the containers and data volume:
+**To completely remove the containers and data volume:**
 ```
 docker compose down -v
 ```

+Don't forget to replace `/static/img/avatar.png` with your avatar.

 # Note